Ullage: Rocketry

 Liquid propellant rockets and spacecraft store their propellants in tanks.
 Cryogenic tanks are never completely filled, to prevent severe pressure drop in the tank after engine start.
 On the ground, or in the continued gravitational field of Earth during rocket-propelled ascent, the space between the top of the propellant load and the top of the tank is known as "ullage space".
-Ullage pressure is a critical measurable during powered rocket flight, because it affects tank structural integrity and engine Net Positive Suction Pressure (NPSP).
+Ullage pressure is a critical measurable during powered rocket flight, because it affects tank structural integrity and engine net positive suction head (NPSH).

 In the weightless condition in space without engine thrust, empty space occurs in partially-filled tanks, and the ullage space becomes distributed across much of the tank in a heterogenous mixture of masses of liquid amidst many gaseous regions.
 Under these conditions, liquid floats away from the engine intake, which is undesirable for stable engine operation.

-The application of a small force, from a small rocket engine for example, are sometimes used to provide sufficient acceleration to reaggregate (settle) the liquid propellant at the bottom of the tank near the engine propellant inlet prior to ignition of the main engine(s).
+The application of a small force, from a small rocket engine for example, is sometimes used to provide sufficient acceleration to reaggregate (settle) the liquid propellant at the bottom of the tank near the engine propellant inlet prior to ignition of the main engine(s).
 Engines devoted to this single purpose are typically called ullage motors.

 Reaction control system thrusters are also often used to settle propellants prior to reignition of a liquid propellant engine in space.